 Cutting-Edge Advancement: Startups using emerging technologies like artificial intelligence, biometrics, virtual reality/augmented reality, robotics, and the Internet of Things to create the next generation of airports.
 Such ideas could be applied anywhere from curb to gate to improve efficiencies, safety, customer satisfaction and/or speed — there are no limits.

 Want to know more about the program?
 Read the Smart Highways Challenge FAQ here.

 - Must be a scalable product or service and in-market (MVP or pilots are fine but must fundamentally should be beyond “idea stage”).

 - Must have at least two team members.

-- Must be able to relocate or commute to Northern Virginia for three months for the Innovation Lab from February to May 2018.
+- Must be able commute or travel to Northern Virginia approximately four times over the duration of the three month Innovation Lab program from February to May 2018.